Plastic Tubing

 How do I select the right plastic tubing for my application?

-To choose the right plastic tubing, consider factors such as the material compatibility with the conveyed substance, temperature and pressure requirements, flexibility, chemical resistance, and environmental conditions.
+To choose the right plastic tubing, consider factors such as material compatibility with the conveyed substance, temperature and pressure requirements, flexibility, chemical resistance, and environmental conditions.

 Is plastic tubing suitable for high-pressure applications?